Central Europe presidents mark 30 years of Visegrad Group - WTMJ

 Their talks will include the fight against the coronavirus pandemic, building energy security, protecting the climate, and international and trans-Atlantic relations.
 The group, also known as V4, often works out joint positions in international ties, especially within the European Union.

-Polish President Andrzej Duda welcomed counterparts, Zuzanna Czaputova of Slovakia, Janos Ader of Hungary and Milos Zeman of the Czech Republic, at a residence on the Baltic Sea coast, on the Hel Peninsula.
+Polish President Andrzej Duda welcomed counterparts, Zuzana Caputova of Slovakia, Janos Ader of Hungary and Milos Zeman of the Czech Republic, at a residence on the Baltic Sea coast, on the Hel Peninsula.

+Opening the ceremonial meeting, Duda said the V4 group has had a positive role in European and trans-Atlantic ties.

+“The group is an important, if not the key catalyst of the regional cooperation in all of Central Europe and contributes significantly to the cooperation and political processes regarding the EU and NATO,” Duda said.

 Next week, Polish Prime Minister Mateusz Morawiecki will host the V4 group’s government leaders’ anniversary meeting with European Council President Charles Michel at the Wawel Castle in Krakow, southern Poland.

-Note: This story has corrected the spelling of the Slovakia president’s name to Zuzana Caputova, Zuzanna Czaputova.